-DEPARTMENT OF THE TREASURY

-INTERNAL REVENUE SERVICE
+DEPARTMENT OF THE TREASURY INTERNAL REVENUE SERVICE WASHINGTON, D.C.
+20224

-WASHINGTON, DC 20224

-AUG 2 7 2013
+AUGUST 28, 2014

-MEMORANDUM FOR DEPUTY INSPECTOR GENERAL FOR AUDIT
+MEMORANDUM FOR DEPUTY INSPECTOR GENERAL FOR AUDIT FROM: Mary J. Howard Mary J. Howard Disclosure Director, Privacy, Governmental Liaison and Disclosure

-FROM: Rebecca Chiaramida Kullula Muda

-Director, Privacy, Governmental Liaison and Disclosure
+SUBJECT:

-SUBJECT: Draft Audit Report - Fiscal Year 2013 Statutory Review of

-Compliance With the Freedom of Information Act
+Draft Audit Report - Fiscal Year 2014 Statutory Review of Compliance with the Freedom of Information Act (Audit #201430006)

-(Audit #201330006)

 Thank you for the opportunity to respond to the above referenced draft audit report.
-As stated in a memorandum issued by our Deputy Commissioners, "the IRS is committed to implementing openness in Government to ensure the public trust and establish a system of transparency, public participation, and collaboration."
-We appreciate your recognition that we have taken positive steps to effectively manage our Freedom of Information Act (FOIA) backlog and we will continue to work towards processing our information requests in a timely and quality manner.
+The IRS is committed to implementing openness in Government to ensure the public trust and establish a system of transparency, public participation, and collaboration.
+We appreciate your recognition of the positive steps taken by the IRS to effectively manage our Freedom of Information Act (FOIA) backlog and will continue to work towards processing our information requests in a timely and quality manner.

-We take our responsibility to maintain confidential information seriously and instruct our employees to vigilantly protect the privacy interests of those seeking information through the FOIA and the various other Internal Revenue Code (IRC) Section 6103 provisions we administer.
-We developed various reports and implemented additional safeguards to determine how long cases are in process and we will continue to emphasize the use of those reports to ensure timely and accurate actions are taken.
+We take our responsibility to maintain confidential information seriously and instruct our employees to protect the privacy interests of those seeking information through the FOIA and the various other Internal Revenue Code (IRC) Section 6103 provisions.
+We implemented mandatory training to address inadvertent disclosures and require employees to certify annually that they understand their responsibilities.

 We agree with the proposed outcome measures cited in the report but would like to provide clarification on one of the key findings.
-Although the unauthorized disclosures identified in the report were in fact unfortunate and inadvertent, the information released in many of these instances did not include any sensitive internal information that could be misused by the recipient.
-Therefore, the impact on the Service and the taxpayers in question was minimal based upon what was released and to whom.
-Regardless, we recognize the importance of providing accurate responses and thus intend to further strengthen our management and quality controls to avoid any future disclosures of this kind.
+Although the unauthorized disclosures identified in the report were unfortunate and inadvertent, the information released in many of these instances did not include any sensitive information that could be misused by the recipient.
+The impact to the IRS and taxpayers in question was minimal based upon what was released and to whom.
+The IRS recognizes the importance of providing accurate responses and is taking steps to strengthen our management and quality controls to avoid future inadvertent disclosures.

-We will continue to ensure that the provisions of the Freedom of Information Act, the Privacy Act of 1974 and the IRC Section 6103 are followed.
-If you have any questions, please contact me at (202) 622-2988, or a member of your staff may contact Joyce Peneau, Associate Director, Disclosure at (510) 637-3024.
+We will continue to ensure that the provisions of the FOIA, the Privacy Act of 1974 and the IRC Section 6103 are followed.
+If you have any questions, please contact me at (202) 317-6449 or a member of your staff may contact Joyce Peneau, Associate Director, Disclosure at (510) 637-3024.